 Following an accident, you may find that personal items such as clothing, jewellery, and electronic goods have become damaged.
-This is regular feature of a Personal Injury claim and you can claim your losses.
+This is regular feature of a Personal Injury claim.

 You are entitled to claim compensation for the loss of your personal items

 Some of the more common claims for losses are detailed below, along with our best advice on how to provide evidence.